 The role of the school counselor is to provide students with information and guidance that will assist them in making appropriate education and career plans.
-Although the counselor will schedule conferences with you during the school year, you may initiate a request for additional conferences by filling out a "REQUEST TO SEE COUNSELOR' form in the office.
-You may email the school counselor Valeria Herrera herrera@bonita.k12.ca.us.
+Although the counselor will schedule conferences with you during the school year, you may initiate a request for additional conferences by filling out a "REQUEST TO SEE COUNSELOR' form linked on our website under "Staff" then "Counseling".
+You may email the school counselor Valé Herrera herrera@bonita.k12.ca.us.